 I was able to line-up a job cooking in a restaurant in Waikiki and figured I could make some extra money buying and selling stamps during the day – so I accepted their offer.
 It was clear and sunny as our plane approached Honolulu Airport, allowing great views of Diamond Head, Waikiki Beach, the gorgeous blue water and countless tall palm trees from my window seat.
 I was excited!

 I remember stepping off the plane in Honolulu for the first time like it was yesterday.
-The terminal was open-air and I immediately felt the warm, humid and fragrant air wash over my body.
+The walkway to the terminal was open-air and I immediately felt the warm, humid and fragrant air wash over my body.
 A bevy of lovely Polynesian girls met our flight and one of them greeted me with “aloha” while draping a flower lei around my neck.
 I had never seen so many girls with such beautiful long, dark hair in one place.
 Many were wearing floral print outfits and some were actually wearing grass skirts!
 In a matter of minutes I had become throughly enchanted with this tropical wonderland.

 So began my ongoing love affair with Hawaii; the tropical climate, the genuine Hawaiian people and their Polynesian culture, the fresh air, local food and many water-related activities.
 I found the island lifestyle suited me and ended up staying for a year before returning to the mainland.